zjj20212035/STPCA/README.md

   - `N`: the repeated times of K-means
   - `NumFS`: the number of selected features

-Due to K-means's sensitivity to intialization, the reproduction results coudl be slightly different to the results in our paper but within a reasonable range.
+Due to K-means's sensitivity to intialization, the reproduction results could be slightly different to the results in our paper but within a reasonable range.

 ## Version
 ```bash